Basic instincts

 For that matter, what about President Obama’s reaction to Russian interference in the election?
 He says he told Putin to “knock it off.”
 That, apparently, was it.

 Moving beyond the subject of Russia, if that’s still permitted, what about Obama’s Iran policy.
 Did it serve our interests to enrich an enemy regime bent on dominating the Middle East?
 What did we get in exchange?
-Promises, breakable at any time, that Iran won’t develop nukes for about decade?
+Promises, breakable at any time, that Iran won’t develop nukes for about a decade?

 What about Israel?
 Obama was openly hostile towards our best friend in the region.
 Mistakenly assuming, probably for ideological reasons, that Israel was mainly to blame for the lack of a peace agreement, he tried to coerce our ally into making major concessions in exchange for virtually nothing.
 His instincts were terrible.